What’s the Dish on IATA’s DISH 23.0?

 - Would you like to be able to take a reservation for 4 business class tickets going to somewhere in Africa tomorrow and not worry about fraud?
 Most say YES!

-- These new DISH features will help agents increase air ticket sales without worrying about fraud.
+- These new DISH features will help agents increase air ticket sales in a more secure environment, but it’s never a reason to ignore obvious warning signs.

 How does DISH 23.0 reduce fraud?